Comptiq

 Comptiq (コンプティーク, Konputīku) is a Japanese computer game magazine, first published in 1983, by Kadokawa Shoten.
 The name "Comptiq" came from combining the words "computer" and "boutique".
 Originally a PC magazine, its focus shifted from computers to computer games.
 As of September 2003, it was known as a "MediaMix Game Magazine".
 The magazine is sold every month on the tenth.

-The magazine is split into two sections: one with information about games, and one with manga information (usually made after popular H-games).
+The magazine is split into two sections: one with information about games, and one with manga information.
 It's also known for revealing information on upcoming games and includes a gift in each issue.
-However, unlike most game magazines, Comptiq does not publish game reviews.